aleph2c/miros/docs/_sources/zero_to_one.rst.txt

 ===========
 This is not a 5 minute blog read.
-If you want to learn how statecharts work, this is your one stop shop, it will take you from 0 to 1, but it will require you to focus and actually work through the examples.
+If you want to learn how statecharts work, this is your one stop shop, it will take you from 0 to 1, but it will require you to focus and actually work through the example.

 I'll first try and show how a miros statecharts work, without using technical-language.
 To do this, I'll tell you a story about some characters